How to Start a Coffee Trailer Successfully

 • What kind of products do you want to serve?

-Determine your concept, and then start your research, planning, and implementing your action plan.
+Determine your concept, and then begin your research, planning, and implementation of your action plan.

-Unlike a coffee truck, a coffee trailer needs to be pulled by another larger vehicle.
+Unlike a coffee truck, a coffee trailer must be towed by a larger vehicle.
 Therefore, you will need to make sure that you budget for the appropriate car, truck, or van.

 With your coffee equipment, water, inventory, and plumbing, your coffee trailer can end up pretty heavy.

-My recommendation for your pull vehicle: Nothing less than a 6-cylinder vehicle with a tow package should be considered.
+My recommendation for your pull vehicle: Consider nothing less than a 6-cylinder vehicle with a tow package.
 I prefer eight cylinders myself for those steep passes, hilly cities, and general safety.

 Develop Your Coffee Trailer Menu

 Your coffee trailer menu will significantly affect your coffee trailer's “build-out.”
-For example, your coffee menu will define your need to install various sinks, fridges, ice-makers, counter space, storage, plumbing, electrical outlets, and power.
+For example, your coffee menu will dictate the need to install various sinks, refrigerators, ice makers, counter space, storage, plumbing, electrical outlets, and power.
 Additionally, your chosen menu will significantly influence who you serve, your price points, your messaging, and your marketing.

 Settle on what you want to serve – or, most importantly, what your future customers want.
-Over time, your menu will change, so consider the growth you need – space, equipment, and branding to adapt to changing market conditions.
+Over time, your menu will likely change, so consider the growth you need, including space, equipment, and branding, to adapt to changing market conditions.

-Your menu is what is going to make you your money.
-Therefore, it has to resonate with your customers, or you will be stuck with a bunch of inventory you don't want or need.
+Your menu is what will make you your money.
+Therefore, it must resonate with your customers, or you will be left with a surplus of inventory you neither want nor need.

 Explore Coffee Vendors and Partners

 your coffee trailer menuAs you work to refine your coffee shop budget, consider the vendors you will be working with.
-For example, will you decide on using a local wholesale coffee roaster, or will you choose to roast your beans?
+For example, will you use a local wholesale coffee roaster, or roast your own beans?

 Choosing your coffee is a big decision.
 Consider taking your time and meeting with several wholesale coffee roasters in your area.